If you are considering a reverse mortgage, it is important to understand that your home must be appraised by an FHA-approved appraiser.

 If you ask the appraiser to correct errors (the appraiser said your home is 2800 square feet, and you think it is 2900 and therefore worth more), the appraiser may disagree with you, find other information from old appraisals where other appraisers also concluded very similar square footage, shake it off due to rounding of different measurements or even change the report but state that the additional 100 square feet does not affect the value.

-If you disagree with the appraiser about the value of the amenities (the view, the upgrades, the landscaping, etc.), this is a complicated argument to win.
-Unless you have additional sales of homes the appraiser did not use in the report.
-The amenities are like yours, which are not different in other ways.
+If you disagree with the appraiser on the value of the amenities (the view, upgrades, landscaping, etc.), this is a difficult argument to win.
+Unless you have additional sales of homes that the appraiser did not use in the report.
+The amenities are similar to yours, with no significant differences.
 It is your opinion vs. the appraiser’s.

 Personal Opinions in Appraisal Reconsiderations